-Four successful Santander business clients offer insights on cash flow based on their personal experiences.
+Four successful Santander small business clients offer insights on cash flow based on their personal experiences.

 “Cash flow is the lifeblood of a business and it’s one of the strongest forces that drives growth and success.” – Jerome Menchel, Chief Operating Officer, Bluestone Management

 Let’s start with the basics.
 Maintaining cash flow requires organization when it comes to invoices and receivables.
 Jerome Menchel stressed the importance of staying on top of them: “As long as you’re constantly invoicing into your account, receivables are up to date and your company keeps collecting all that you’re owed, that’s going to help you the most in terms of growing the business.”
 He speaks from experience.
 Regarding the early days of his company, Bluestone Management, Menchel said, “I wasn’t on top of the receivables at that point and all of the sudden at the end of the day when I needed to do payroll, there just wasn’t enough cash and all the receivables hadn’t been collected.”
 To prevent this kind of dilemma, Menchel suggests dedicating staff to monitor invoices, receivables and cash flow patterns to ensure that billing goes out promptly and that the business collects what it is owed in a timely manner.
 In this way, you can maintain an accurate picture of cash coming in and avoid surprises.